 - Stable test automation on different levels

-This is all plausible, the benefits of these activities have been a no-brainer for many years.
-But the reality tends to be different.
-No time, no resources, or "what do we need this for anyway?".
+This all makes sense, and the benefits of these activities have been a no-brainer for many years.
+But reality tends to look different.
+No time, no resources or "what do we need this for anyway?".
 Especially in agile projects this is sometimes ignored.
 It doesn't have to be a 100-page test concept.
-But sketching out what you want to test where and how on a whiteboard can't hurt.
+But it can't hurt to sketch out on a whiteboard what you want to test, where and how.

 Reflection - what are we actually doing here?

 At the latest when the basics are established, usually even earlier, the next stage begins.
 Reflection in the team.
 Whether as a regular retrospective or as an occasional workshop.
-When the team starts to evaluate, control and optimize the quality activities itself, it gets exciting.
-Because now, with self-organization and responsibility, a path begins to unfold from the best practices of others to your own.
+When the team begins to evaluate, control and optimize quality activities itself, things get exciting.
+Because now, with self-organization and responsibility, a path begins to unfold from the best practices of others to the team's own.

-I observe again and again what kind of force arises from it.
+I observe again and again what kind of force arises from this.
 But also friction.
 And conflict.
 That is part of it at this point.
-The art as a leader, test manager or quality coach is now to guide this into a constructive process.
-Mostly this phase arises from problems.
+The art as a manager, test manager or quality coach is to guide this into a constructive process.
+Most of the time, this phase arises from problems.
 Reasons are e.g. missing test infrastructure, miserable test data, bad performance during test runs.
-Inevitably, project boundaries are also overcome here, and support from outside (business, specialist department, etc.) is often needed to move forward.
-Once these have been solved, the focus is on optimizing and further developing the test activities.
+Inevitably, project boundaries are also overcome here, and support from outside (operations, specialist department, etc.) is often required to move forward.
+Once these have been solved, the next step is to optimize and further develop the test activities.
 Reflecting on one's own processes and topics also changes the group dynamics.
-Existing things are questioned and often the motivation increases and the "we have to test" becomes a "we want to test".
+Existing issues are questioned and motivation often increases, turning "we have to test" into "we want to test".

 Experiments - trying out new things

-With the self-confidence to be able to move more as a team, the courage also increases.
-And with that, a further level of quality can be achieved.
+With the self-confidence of being able to move more as a team, courage also grows.
+And with it, a further level of quality can be achieved.
 Mostly out of reflection, completely new ways are tried out for which there are hardly any references.
-E.g. in the area of test automation.
+For example, in the area of test automation.
 The team has an idea, but no proof yet that the idea works and brings a benefit.
-Therefore it is tried out as a prototype and "tested".
-Also new test procedures or process steps can be evaluated faster by experimenting than by big plans and extra projects.
+Therefore, it is tried out as a prototype and "tested".
+New test procedures or process steps can also be evaluated more quickly through experimentation than through large plans and extra projects.
 Teams that live this level can often be recognized by how they deal with failures and setbacks from these experiments.
-The tool not producing the desired results?
-The architecture change not adding more testability?
+Is the tool not delivering the desired results?
+The architecture change not delivering more testability?
 The new generator not producing better test data?
 Experiments involve failure.
 Successful teams accept that, adjust the tester's hat, and move on.

 Mindset - when you no longer talk about it

-From reflection and trying out and reflecting on the test methods, tools, new ideas, process changes, a new culture emerges over time.
+Over time, a new culture emerges from reflecting and trying out and reflecting again on the test methods, tools, new ideas and process changes.
 Quality now becomes an attitude.
-Sentences like:
+Here, phrases like: